CollectionBuilder/collectionbuilder-contentdm/docs/data.md

 The fields used are configured in `site.data.theme.subjects-fields` and `site.data.theme.locations-fields`.

 `timelinejs.json` is a time-focused format designed to work with the standalone version of Knight Lab's [TimelineJS](http://timeline.knightlab.com/).

+A link to the source code repository will be included if `source-code` is set in _config.yml, otherwise it will link to CollectionBuilder.